Climate Action Plan - Measure T-1.2

 Why is this important?

 Agriculture is the 5th largest component of the county’s economy.
 San Diego agriculture feeds families, supports livelihoods, and stores carbon in the soil.
-According to the 2018 Crop Report, the top ten crops in the region include: ornamental trees and shrubs; indoor flowering and foliage plants; bedding plants and perennials; avocados, cactuses and succulents; lemons; tomatoes; oranges; and other cut flowers.
+According to the 2019 Crop Report, the top ten crops in the region include: ornamental trees and shrubs; indoor flowering and foliage plants; bedding plants and perennials; avocados; lemons; fruit trees; oranges; and vegetables.
 Preserving land for agriculture in the unincorporated county ensures that food and crops can continue to be viable and supports a healthy food system.

 Where are we going?

 The goal for 2030 is to place easements on 4,873 acres of agricultural land by 2030.
 Preserving agricultural property for agriculture supports the local economy and protects our natural resources.
 By supporting small-scale farmers and sustainable farming practices, the County helps to increase access to healthy and affordable food.